wojbrown/esds-github-sandbox/README.md

 ```
 cd esds-github-sandbox/
 ```
-### Setup macOS

-- Optional Download for Windows/macOS: [Github Desktop](https://desktop.github.com/)
+Can run github commands from this repo from this point, [jump down to the next section to continue](#Git-and-Github)

 ## Git and Github
 ### Git vs. Github

-Github is a website ([github.com](https://github.com/) that hosts git repositories.
+Github is a website ([github.com](https://github.com/)) that hosts git repositories.
 Git is a system with a series of commands that operate a version control system that allows for programmers to track changes in code and collaborate on code in groups

 Git allows for a multiple developers to be developing on the same repo at the same time and clearly manage conflicts.
 This works by each developer having their own local copy of a repo that they work on and then git commands are used when it is time to combine with the 'master' repo (on Github)

 Git works with three main areas: 1. a local working directory, 2. a staging area, 3. a remote 'master' repo.
 The local working directory lives on a user's computer when `git clone` is run.
 This is where a user can make changes to a repo locally.
 The staging area is middle ground between the local repo and the 'master' repo where a user can decide which changes they have made will be commited to the 'master' repo.
 The 'master' repo is the remote repo that lives on Github

+## Github Overview:
+Repository (repo):

+Branches:

+Issues:

+Pull Requests:

 ### Generate Github Access Token